nullthefirst/bulma-nodejs-starter/README.md

 ```

-2. With the terminal, moved into the assets folder:
+2. With the terminal, move into the assets folder:

 ```bash